Algeria

 Maternity & Parental Leave

-Female employees are entitled to 30 days of paid maternity leave.
-In the event of pregnancy-related illness or complications, a female employee is entitled to 15 days of additional leave.
-Leaves are granted on the provision of a medical certificate.
-The maternity leave is paid for by social security.
+Female employees are entitled to three months (four months in cases of special circumstances*) of paid maternity leave.
+In the event of pregnancy-related illness or complications, a female employee is entitled to an additional 15 to 30 days of leave, granted upon the provision of a medical certificate.
+The maternity leave is paid by social security.

-Male employees are entitled to one day of paid paternity leave, which must be used within seven days of the child’s birth.
-The paternity leave is paid for by social security.
+Male employees are entitled to seven days (ten days in cases of special circumstances*) of paid paternity leave, which must be used within 30 days of the child’s birth.
+The paternity leave is paid by social security.

 Public Holidays